8ctopus/nano-router/README.md

 // create user request from globals
 $request = ServerRequestCreator::createFromGlobals($_SERVER, $_FILES, $_COOKIE, $_GET, $_POST);

-// router finds a handler for the request
+// resolve finds the function that handles the user request, calls it and returns the function's response
 $response = $router->resolve($request);

 // send response to client (echoes internally)